 So I was on the alert the next time that 'sleepers" swam into my imaginative ken, which was when I first became acquainted with John Donne's clever little love poem, "The Good Morrow," in which the poet claims that until he fell in love, he was immature, unconscious:

 Of other religious or literary sleepers the surely the most prominent are Thoreau's.
 In a poignant passage about railroads in Walden, Thoreau recalls that "sleepers" is the demotic names for the wooden ties on which the steel rails are laid.
-From this identity, Thoreau elaborates a conceit about the way the new industrialism favors some and crushes others.
+From this suggestive bit of nomenclature, Thoreau elaborates a conceit about the way the new industrialism favors some and crushes others.
 "We do not ride on the railroad; it rides upon us.
 Did you ever think what those sleepers are that underlie the railroad?
 Each one is a man, an Irishman, or a Yankee man.
 The rails are laid on them, and they are covered with sand, and the cars run smoothly over them.
 They are sound sleepers, I assure you.
 And every few years a new lot is laid down and run over; so that, if some have the pleasure of riding on a rail, others have the misfortune to be ridden upon.”
-So "sleepers" live one.
+So "sleepers" live on.

 I have never heard this sense of "sleepers" in conversation, but then, I don't talk about railroad-making all that much.
 Nevertheless, it is not difficulty to endorse the continued pertinence of Thoreau's witty comparison.